GTAmodding/gta3script-specs/core/10-script-file-structure.md

 The `MISSION_START` command shall be the very first line of the subscript file and shall not be preceded by anything but ASCII spaces (` `) and horizontal tabs (`\t`).
 Even comments are disallowed.

+Commands in subscript files shall not refer to labels in mission script files.

 **Semantics**

 The `MISSION_END` command behaves as if by executing the `TERMINATE_THIS_SCRIPT` command.